Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Juni 2025 17.34.20 UTC
+- WIB: Senin, 16 Juni 2025 18.24.53 UTC
-- WITA: Senin, 16 Juni 2025 18.34.20 UTC
+- WITA: Senin, 16 Juni 2025 19.24.53 UTC
-- WIT: Senin, 16 Juni 2025 19.34.20 UTC
+- WIT: Senin, 16 Juni 2025 20.24.53 UTC

 Kutipan Inspiratif:
-"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."
+"There is only one thing worse than fighting with allies and that is fighting without them."

-Kategori: inspirational
+Kategori: friendship